 Tables to determine sprinkler activation time for fixed and transient ignition source fires as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-Tables to determine sprinkler activation time for fires with unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).
+Tables to determine sprinkler activation time for fires with an unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-Table set is used to determine the actuation time of a detector and the activation time of a sprinkler system based on the ceiling height above the fire and the radial distance from the detector or sprinkler head to the fire.
-These times are used in the fire detection and fixed fire suppression analyses (Steps 2.7.and 2.7., respectively).
+Table/Plot set F is used to determine the actuation time of a detector and the activation time of a sprinkler system based on the ceiling height above the fire and the radial distance from the detector or sprinkler head to the fire.
+These times are used in the fire detection and fixed fire suppression analyses (Steps 2.7.2 and 2.7.3, respectively).

-Example 1
+05.03.06.01 Example 1

 Assume the compartment that contains the MCC of Example 1 in Section 05.03.01 is protected by a halon system.
-Determine whether the halon system extinguish the fire before the nearest target above the ignition source is damaged.
-The ceiling height is ft. above the and the radial distance to the nearest detector is 5 ft.
+Determine whether the halon system is likely to extinguish the fire before the nearest target above the ignition source is damaged.
+The ceiling height is 7 ft. above the top of the electrical enclosure (or 8 ft. above the base of the ignition source fire) and the radial distance to the nearest detector is 5 ft.

 Solution

-The ignition source in Example 1 in Section 05.03.01 is an MCC and the nearest target is a TP cable located .7 ft. above the .
+The ignition source in Example 1 in Section 05.03.01 is an MCC and the nearest target is a TP cable located 3.7 ft. above the base of the ignition source fire.
 The MCC is not located in a corner.
-In , it was determined that the TP cable target fails in s.
+In Example 1 of Section 05.03.04, it was determined that the TP cable target fails in 1521 s, and that the SF corresponding to the lowest peak HRR required to cause damage is approximately 0.319.

-The time to is equal to the sum of the actuation time of the smoke detector that generates the demand signal for the suppression system, and the halon discharge delay time.
+The time to the start of suppression is equal to the sum of the actuation time of the smoke detector that generates the demand signal for the suppression system, and the halon discharge delay time.
 The detector actuation time, in turn, is the sum of the time for the HRR from the MCC fire to reach the minimum HRR required to actuate the detector, and the time for the plume and ceiling jet to travel to the detector.